nicaudinet/nicaudinet.github.io/_posts/2024-10-14-watersort-haskell.md

   _ -> Left (InvalidInput line)
 ```

-Parsing errors are handled explicitly by returning an `Either GameError` type.
+Parsing errors are handled explicitly by returning an `Either GameError Pour`.
-`GameError` is a sum type that captures all the logical errors that can occur in
+`GameError` here is a sum type that captures all the logical errors that can
-the game:
+occur in the game:

 ```haskell
 data GameError